Praneel-S/CI-CD/README.md

 # CI-CD
-My name is John Doe
+My name is John Doe.
-I have no middle name
+I have no middle name.